 - The Premier Card offers an anniversary free night, while the Traveler Card doesn’t

 - The Premier Card offers IHG Platinum status, while the Traveler Card offers IHG Gold status

 - The Premier Card offers a Global Entry or TSA Pre-Check credit, while the Traveler Card doesn’t

-- The Premier Card offers a significantly bigger sign-up bonus
+- The Premier Card offers a significantly larger welcome bonus

-Like I said, the single best benefit of the Premier Card is the anniversary free night certificate, and that’s worth way more than $60 per year.
+Like I said, the single best benefit of the Premier Card is the anniversary free night certificate, and that’s worth way more than its annual year.

 Other Options For Earning IHG Points

 The IHG Premier Card doesn’t actually offer great points earning rates when you factor in the fairly low per point value of IHG.